aleshaleksey/fansys23/spell-list.md

 |Components|kinetic|
 |Save|None, harmless|

-**Description**: Conjure a clearly visible sign next to you that either points north, or to the nearest source of clean water that must be at least 10ft away.
+**Description**: Conjure a clearly visible sign next to you that either points north, or to the nearest source of either, clean water, nourishment, or shelter that must be at least 10ft away.

 ### Least Anemancy
 |Name|Least Anemancy [Air, Spiritual]|